istellartech/GELATO/README.md

 This program also requires IPOPT or SNOPT as a NLP solver.
 Install them separately before use.

-You must build pyoptsparse from source in order to call the external NLP solver such as IPOPT or SNOPT from it.
-Please refer to [pyoptsparse instruction](https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/optimizers/IPOPT.html).
+You must build pyoptsparse from source in order to call external NLP solvers such as IPOPT or SNOPT from it.
+Please refer to the [pyoptsparse instructions](https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/optimizers/IPOPT.html).